-4. Select ADVANCED > Advanced Setup > VLAN/Bridge Settings.

-The VLAN/Bridge Settings page displays.

-5. Select the Enable VLAN/Bridge Setup check box.

-6. Select the By bridge group radio button.

-- 7. Select a Wired Ports check box or a Wireless check box: - If your device is connected to an Ethernet port on the router, select the Wired Ports check box that corresponds to the Ethernet port on the router to which the device is connected. - If your device is connected to your router's WiFi network, select the Wireless check box that corresponds to the router's WiFi network to which the device is connected.
+- Select ADVANCED > Advanced Setup > VLAN/Bridge Settings.
+The VLAN/Bridge Settings page displays. - 5.
+Select the Enable VLAN/Bridge group check box.
+The page expands. - Select the By bridge group radio button.
+The page expands. - 7.
+Select a Wired Ports check box or a Wireless check box: - Wired Ports.
+If your device is connected to an Ethernet port on the router, select the Wired Ports check box that corresponds to the Ethernet port on the router to which the device is connected. - Wireless.
+If your device is connected to your router's WiFi network, select the Wireless check box that corresponds to the router's WiFi network to which the device is connected.